- Certificates and Transcripts

 - Traffic and Parking Regulations

-Certificates may be awarded upon request to participants who successfully complete an entire certificate program or the individual classes within these programs (a minimum of 80% attendance is required, programs have additional requirements).
-Request the certificate using the “Request a Certificate” form found at www.ccm.edu/2017/09/06/continuing-education-certificate-request-form/.
-Email your request to CPP@CCM.EDU.
+Certificates may be awarded upon request to participants who successfully complete an entire certificate program or the individual classes within these programs (a minimum of 80% attendance/participation is required, programs may have additional requirements).
+Students may request a certificate by using the “Request a Certificate” form found at www.ccm.edu/2017/09/06/continuing-education-certificate-request-form/.
 Certificates will take 7-10 business days after receipt of your request to be mailed out.

 It is to your advantage to register early to ensure a class will run.

 On occasion, courses may be cancelled for a variety of reasons including low enrollment.
 Every effort is made to contact students using the contact information of record on file with the Office of Records and Registration as far in advance of the class as possible.
-If a course is cancelled, we attempt to notify participants by telephone or email prior to the first class meeting.
 Students will receive a full refund.
-Please be sure your current contact information has been recorded by the Office of Records and Registration by using the “Change of Information” form found at http://tinyurl.com/q8wrej7/.
+Please be sure your current contact information has been recorded by the Office of Records and Registration by using the “Change of Information” form found at www.ccm.edu/wp-content/uploads/2016/05/Change-of-Info-Form-1.pdf.
 For regulatory compliance reasons, the information entered at the time of online registration may not update your official college information of record.

 Because of the uncertainties regarding course enrollment and the appropriation of public funds for community colleges, the college reserves the right to modify, alter or cancel any of its programs, courses or services.
 The college reserves the right to change instructors, to cancel, combine or divide courses, to change the time, date or place of meeting, to change the cost per course, to make other necessary decisions in these course offerings, and to do so without obligation.
 The college is not responsible for errors in printed material.